 On June 27, 2017, California Governor Edmund G. Brown, Jr. signed California’s 2017-18 budget.
 The budget includes program modifications that impact the health and human services delivery system serving older adults and people with disabilities.

 California maintained its rank at No. 9, but it must do more to keep up with the growth of the older adult population.
 This brief highlights trends in California’s performance and opportunities to improve its rate of progress.

 The number of older Americans with complex care needs is projected to jump from 6 million to nearly 16 million in the next couple decades, creating different stresses on our health care system.
 In this Perspectives, Dr. Chernof discusses promising approaches that combine medical and social services, with the goal of improving quality of life and reducing overall costs.

-On May 13, 2016, California Governor Edmund G. Brown, Jr. released the “May Revision”, reflecting updated estimates for the state revenue and spending for the 2016-17 budget.
-This fact sheet highlights items included in the May Revision that impact health and human service programs serving California’s older adults and people with disabilities.
+On May 11, 2017, California Governor Edmund G. Brown, Jr., released the May Revision, reflecting updated estimates for the state revenue and spending for the 2017-18 budget.
+This fact sheet summarizes the key initiatives and program adjustments that impact California’s older adults and people with disabilities.

 Californians with Medicare and Medi-Cal face many options when exploring how to get the health care and long-term services and supports they need.
 This brief begins to outline the range of available options.

 In this Perspectives, Dr. Chernof discusses California's 2017-2018 proposed budget and how scaling back on key components of the Coordinated Care Initiative diminishes the state's progress toward integrated care for high-need, high-cost older adults.